orlokinlight/ASNAAT/README.md

 # ASNAAT
-Alternative Social Networking Applications Analysis Tool (ASNAAT)
+Alternative Social Networking Applications Analysis Tool (ASNAAT).
+This tool is part of a research paper conducted on the digital forensics of alternative social networking applications by Hailey Johnson, Karl Volk, Robert Serafin, Cinthya Grajeda, and Ibrahim Baggili.
+The research paper was submitted and accepted for presentation and publication at the DFRWS USA 2022 Virtual Conference.
+Information linking to the paper will be provided soon.

 ## Setup